dapr/java-sdk/README.md

 Calls to Dapr's APIs on `http://localhost:3500/*` should work now and trigger breakpoints in your code.

+**If your application needs to suscribe to topics or register Actors in Dapr, for example, then start debugging your app first and run dapr with load balancer last.**

 Reminder: for Dapr, your application is listening to port `3001` and not `3000` since it can only see the load balancer's port.